Shariah Compliant Mutual Funds (Top Halal Mutual Funds)

 Returns of Shariah Compliant Mutual Funds

-Here's a comparison of the returns for Tata Ethical Mutual Fund and Taurus Ethical Mutual Fund in the table below.
-We will exclude Quantum Ethical Fund returns due to its recent inception.
+Here's a comparison of the returns for Tata Ethical Mutual Fund, Taurus Ethical Mutual Fund and Quantum Ethical Fund in the table below.

 Fund Name